SCOPE OF THIS CHAPTER

 - If a family elder is present, particularly if she is visiting from a country of origin, and taking a more active/influential role in the family;

 - If there are references to FGM in conversation, e.g. a female child may tell other children about it or confide that she is about to have a 'special procedure' or to attend a special occasion to 'become a woman.
-See Appendix 5: Names and Terms Used for FGM (Document Library);
+See Appendix 5: Names and Terms Used for FGM (Documents Library, Other Useful Information);

 - Parents state that they or a relative will take the female child out of the country for a prolonged period.
 This may be discussed within the school environment or travel clinics when asking for vaccinations in preparation for travel;

 - A female child may talk about a long holiday to her country of origin or another country where the practice is prevalent.
-See Appendix 4: International Prevalence of FGM (Document Library) and Legislation Banning FGM;
+See Appendix 4: International Prevalence of FGM (Documents Library, Other Useful Information);

 - A female child may request help from a teacher or another adult if she is aware or suspects she is at risk;